Hill Cipher

 Further reading

-We recommend this book if you're interested in finding out more about this cipher.
+We recommend these books if you're interested in finding out more.

 Cover of Elementary Number Theory and Its Applications (4th Edition) Elementary Number Theory and Its Applications (4th Edition) Buy from Amazon.com